-“No, but. . . .”
-Siri trailed off, thinking of the stories.
-She’d imagined Lifeless as skeletal creatures, the flesh rotting and falling from the bones.
-“I didn’t think they’d be so. . .whole.”
+Yet, she’d imagined Lifeless as skeletal creatures, the flesh rotting and falling from the bones.
+These that she passed looked so human--without anything to distinguish them save for their lack of color and the stiff expressions on their faces.

-“They ain’t whole,” Mab said.
-“They’ve got no life.
-Look closely--you’ll see that they’re skin is grey.”

-Indeed, as Siri studied closer, she was able to see that the faces beneath the helmets had no color in them whatsoever.
-The eyes, the skin, even the hair--it looked as if it had been drained completely of color, leaving behind only a monochrome grey.

-Siri Shivered.
-“Like Drabs,” she said.

-Mab laughed again.
-“Hardly.
-Drabs are hard to pick out, even if they’re standin’ next to a man with full Breath.
-I doubt you’d be able to tell the difference, dear.”

-“Then what happened to them?”
-Siri asked.

-“They died, and then got Awakened again, they did,” Mab said.
-“Turned into soldiers.
-Ain’t got minds, but they can fight well enough, so I hear.
-Still, their bodies need to work, just like a regelar man’s.
-Cut them open, and they’ll die again.
-Or stop workin’.
-Or whatever happens to such things.”

-Siri shook her head, watching the rows of mindless creatures stand at attention.
-Now that she knew what they were, their unnatural features seemed to stand out to her.
+As she watched closer, however, she could see other differences.
+They stood unnaturally motionless.
 Still, unmoving eyes--the eyes of dead men.
-Grey skin.
 No shuffling, no breathing, no quivers of muscle or limb.
 They were like statues, an image only heightened by their grey skin.

-“And. . .they worship these things?”
-Siri asked numbly.
-I’m going to marry one.

-“Oh, of course not,” Mab said.
-“Didn’t you pay attention in those classes of yours?
-Those aren’t Returned, they’re Lifeless.”

-Siri flushed, and she saw a twinkle in Mab’s eyes.
-The aging cook knew that Siri had often ignored her lessons.
-What would have been the point?
-After all, she was never going to have to go down to Hallendran. . . .
+And. . .I’m going to marry one of these things?
+Siri thought.
+But no, Returned were something different, weren’t they?
+She could vaguely remember a time when someone back in her village had Returned.
+It had been nearly ten years back, and her father hadn’t let her visit the person.
+They’d died again a week later.

+The Returned weren’t the same as Lifeless.
+They had minds, at least--Lifeless couldn’t speak.
+They could just fight.
+Returned were. . . .

+She honestly didn’t know.
+The tutors had talked about the difference, of course, but she’d tended to skip those lessons.
+After all, what would have been the point?
+She hadn’t expected to ever have to deal with either Returned or Lifeless.

-Eventually, they passed beyond the ranks of Lifeless, something that made Siri quite glad.
-The city gates were next, dauntingly large, but again not what Siri had expected.
-They were almost more artistic than they were functional.
+Eventually, they passed beyond the ranks of Lifeless.
+The city gates were next, dauntingly large, but these were also different from what she had expected.
+The gates were almost more artistic than they were functional.
 The walltop was curved in massive half-circles, like rolling hills, and the rim above was plated with a golden metal.
-The gates themselves were in the form of two twisting, lithe sea creatures who curved up in a massive archway, the gates themselves open to let the carriage and the cavalry escort--which appeared to be composed of living men--through.
+The gates themselves were in the form of two twisting, lithe sea creatures who curved up in a massive archway, open to let the carriage and the cavalry escort--which appeared to be composed of living men--through.

-Siri had always imagined Hallendren to be a place of death.
-In her mind, the city walls had been built of skulls, then painted with ugly streaks of color.
-She’d assumed things would be splattered awkwardly with different hues, the colors used obscenely.
-That was, after all, how people in her homeland spoke of Hallandren.
+Siri had always thought of Hallandren as a place of death.
+Her impressions were based on stories told by passing Ramblemen or by old men at the winter hearth, and they told of city walls built of skulls, then painted with sloppy, ugly streaks of color.
+She’d imagined the buildings inside splattered with different clashing hues.
+She’d imagined a place that used color arrogantly, obscenely.